exabrial/redex-sm/readme.md

 ## Major Changes

+-  1.0.2
+    - Changed connection pool parameters to slow down idle connection eviction (need to make these customizable)

 -  1.0.1
     - Initial Release
     - Batches up Redis operations to be executed as single Redis operation